 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-Despite the ever-increasing demand, there still are some RV models that are not being sold.
+Despite the ever-increasing demand lately, there still are some RV models that are not being sold.
 These unsold units are typically older models that weren’t sold during their release or were almost immediately replaced by newer and better versions.
 You would usually find these units sitting on dealers’ lots, gathering dust, and just waiting for someone to buy them.

-So what happens to RVs that don’t get sold?
+What happens to RVs that don’t sell?

 - Can You Rent Your RV on Your Property?